joantolos/blog/content/blog/kata.md

 # The social networking kata

-I found several kata exercice on Sandro Mancuso GitHub and decided to do the Social Network one.
+I found several kata exercise on Sandro Mancuso GitHub and decided to do the {{< url-link "Social Network" "https://github.com/sandromancuso/social_networking_kata" >}} one.

-This is my implementation of the exercice, on my GitHub.
+This is my implementation of the exercise, {{< url-link "on my GitHub." "https://github.com/joantolos/kata-social-networking" >}}

 I know it can be improved a lot more but you have to stop somewhere.
 I code it in about three days in spare time.